a)plan coaching

 2. Diversified Coaching Mediums: Text, Audio, and Video

 By infusing technology into the coaching experience, coaching itself becomes as accessible as the device in your pocket.
-This powerful concept is helping leadership coaching not only grow in popularity – it also creates an overall richer experience for the end user.
+This powerful concept is helping leadership coaching not only grow in popularity, but it also creates a richer overall experience for the end user.

 3. Accessibility: Lower Overhead, Better Pricing, Wider Reach

 The logistics involved in the traditional leadership coaching approach are partially to blame for the high price tag ($250 – $1,000+ per hour) to which many have become accustomed.
-Getting a coach (or a team of coaches) to your company’s office takes a lot of coordination, work, and resources.
+Getting an executive leadership coach (or a team of coaches) to your company’s office takes a lot of coordination, work, and resources.

-By embracing an online life coaching format, modern coaching platforms can lower overhead and pass the savings on to the client.
-Lowering the price of coaching will be yet another reason why we’ll see the industry continue to grow in 2022 and beyond.
-Leadership coaching for results is no longer reserved just for the C-suite executives of an organization.
-Instead, it is becoming more accessible from both a cost and usability standpoint.
+By embracing an online life coaching format, modern coaching platforms can reduce overhead and pass the savings on to their clients.
+Lowering the price of coaching will be yet another reason why the industry will continue to grow in 2025 and beyond.
+Leadership coaching for results is no longer reserved just for C-suite executives, business co-founders, and top-level leaders of an organization.
+Instead, it’s becoming more accessible from both a cost and usability standpoint for many different levels of leadership.

 4. Scalability: Consistent Methods and Tools

 The missing piece is a standardized coaching method.
-At a)plan, we built our entire company around a consistent coaching method, with the idea of scalability top of mind.
-All 30+ of our coaches use the same coaching approach, which means we have the capacity to coach an entire organization in a consistent manner, from top to bottom.
+At a)plan, we built our entire company around the application of a consistent methodology, with the idea of scalability top of mind.
+All 60+ of our coaches use the same approach, which means we can consistently coach an entire organization, from top to bottom.

-This consistent coaching method is so core to what we do because it also has a profound effect on the impact of the coaching itself.
-With shared language and tools across teams, organizations can achieve a coaching culture in which everyone participates and understands.
+This consistent coaching method is essential to what we do because it has a profound impact on the coaching itself.
+With shared language and real-world tools applied equally across teams, organizations can achieve a coaching culture in which everyone participates and understands.

 5. Supplementary Content: No Longer an Isolated Service

-Leadership coaching as an isolated service is an idea of the past.
-The next generation of coaching empowers the coachee to continue making progress, even between sessions with their coach.
+Leadership coaching as a standalone service is a thing of the past.
+The next generation of coaching empowers the coachee to continue making progress, even between sessions.

 We touched on this in the above sections on frequency and mediums.
 With more frequent coach interactions leveraging various mediums, users enjoy a more comprehensive experience than ever before.
-But it goes a step further.
+But we go a step further.

-At a)plan, for example, all of our clients gain access to a vast and ever-growing library of articles, books, vlogs, podcasts, and content.
-This library has been curated by our coaches and covers topics ranging from human capital, to habit formation, to the wellness economy.
-For those users who want to take advantage of supplementary coaching content on their own time, there is no shortage available.
+At a)plan, all our clients gain access to a vast and ever-growing library of articles, books, vlogs, podcasts, and content.
+Curated by our coaches, this library covers topics ranging from human capital to habit formation to the wellness economy.
+For those users who want to take advantage of supplementary coaching content on their own time, there’s no shortage of new skills available to learn.

 Why Hire a Leadership Coach?

-So leadership coaching is better and more accessible than it’s ever been.
-You still might be wondering, why hire a leadership coach in the first place?
+Leadership coaching is better and more accessible than ever, but you might still wonder: why should I hire a leadership coach in the first place?

-The answer to such a question depends entirely on the leader and what they are hoping to achieve.
+The answer depends entirely on the leader and what you’re hoping to achieve.
 Many a)plan engagements revolve around coaching for new managers who are looking to develop new leadership skills.
-Others hire a leadership coach because they want to level up what is already working.
-And others might just seek the thought leadership of an independent third party as they pursue lofty personal and professional goals.
+Others hire a leadership coach because they want to take what’s already working to the next level.
+Others may seek the thought leadership of an independent third party as they pursue their own personal and professional goals.

 Final Thoughts on Leadership Coaching for Results